 The practice of placing a popup notification about someone’s shopping cart as soon as they add in an item is pretty common.

-When ShoeMe.ca wanted to recover brand new customers that were about to abandon a shopping cart full of products, they create a 15% off exit intent popup.
+When ShoeMe.ca wanted to recover brand new customers that were about to abandon a shopping cart full of products, they created a 15% off exit-intent popup.

-But since they didn’t really want to offer the coupon to everyone, they filtered out any returning visitors, it didn’t show to people who were about to purchase, and had a higher sensitivity towards exit intent.
+But since they didn’t really want to offer the coupon to everyone, they filtered out any returning visitors, so it only showed to first-time visitors who were about to purchase, and had a higher sensitivity towards exit-intent.

-By doing that, they turned nearly 7% (6.87%) of brand new visitors that would have otherwise been gone forever into full-fledged customers with the probability of a lifetime value higher than just that of their first order.
+By doing that, they turned 6.87% of brand new visitors that would have otherwise been gone forever into full-fledged customers with the probability of a lifetime value higher than just that of their first order.